acalabro/ConcernBiecoCANProbe/README.md

 Language      | Java

 # Summary
-A probe for sending events captured by arduino device connected to a car canbus.
+A probe for sending events .

 # How it works?
 Based on Publish Subscribe paradigm.